 Bark collars are designed to do one of three things to help deter your dog from barking.
 It can either emit a sound only the dog can hear, produce a foul smell, or provide a shock.

 The collar’s name says it all, it is designed to provide a brief shock to the dog.
 Activated via remote control by the owner, it will transmit a shock to the dog at various voltages set by the owner.
 The purpose of the shock collar is to discourage the dog from inappropriate behavior patterns.

-So, having seen the types of collars available for dogs, it will ultimately come down to personal preference, the dog’s specific needs and environment.
-As mentioned it is always advisable to get professional advice when choosing the right collar for your dog and always follow the rule of thumb on fitment.
+So, having seen the types of collars available for dogs, it will ultimately come down to personal preference, the dog’s specific needs and the environment.
+As mentioned it is always advisable to get professional advice when choosing the right collar for your dog and always follow the rule of thumb on fit.

 As a final word, it’s always advisable to have your dog’s identification tag, as well as any medical details attached to the collar.